TANGHULU6/Llama3-8B-Mob/README.md

 To get started with Llama-3-8B-Mob, follow these steps:

 1. Download the dataset from the [official source](https://wp.nyu.edu/humobchallenge2024/datasets/), or use a custom dataset with a similar format.
 2. Modify the configuration in [make_dataset.py](./tools/Data_tools/make_dataset.py), and then execute the script to convert the data into conversation datasets.
+You may need to upgrade the version of numpy and pandas if you encounter any error.
 ```
 python tools/Data_tools/make_dataset.py
 ```